ryanjtr/STMF405_CAN_LL_LIB/Readme.md

     LL_CAN_Init(&hcan);
 ```
 > [!NOTE]
-> Bit rate will be calculate based on APB1 frequency: 4MHz, 8MHz, 12MHz, 24MHz.
+> Bit rate will be calculated based on APB1 frequency: 4MHz, 8MHz, 12MHz, 24MHz.

 ***5. Configure CAN Filter***